wasabipesto/themis/README.md

 just db-curl platforms
 ```

+You should see data for each platform, formatted for readability with `jq`.

 We don't need to do this yet, but to completely stop the database and services:

 ```bash